 - A woman who is not fully or nearly fully breastfeeding is able to become pregnant as soon as 4 to 6 weeks after childbirth.

-- A woman who is fully or nearly fully breastfeeding is able to become pregnant as soon as 6 months postpartum (see Lactational Amenorrhea Method).
+- A woman who is fully or nearly fully breastfeeding is able to become pregnant as soon as 6 months postpartum (see Chapter 20 – Lactational Amenorrhea Method).

-- For maximum protection, a woman should not wait until the return of monthly bleeding to start a contraceptive method, but instead she should start as soon as guidance allows (see Earliest Time That a Woman Can Start a Family Planning Method After Childbirth).
+- For maximum protection, a woman should not wait until the return of monthly bleeding to start a contraceptive method.
+Instead, she should start as soon as guidance allows (see Earliest Time That a Woman Can Start a Family Planning Method After Childbirth).